gristlabs/grist-help/help/telemetry.md

 	sent.
 It defaults to a service operated by Grist Labs.
 	If you are running a large hosted service, you may wish to direct telemetry to a service you control.

+Telemetry may also be configured interactively by the owner of a Grist installation, see [How do I control telemetry?](self-managed.md#how-do-i-control-telemetry) for details.

 The `limited` setting results in some coarse-grained telemetry.
 This level is intended for an installation of Grist that has opted in to